 Step 4: Get Buy-in from Your Teammates

 Make parents happy?
 Check.
-The next step to becoming a cashless school is getting buy-in from your team.
+The next step in becoming a cashless school is to get buy-in from your team.
 It’s not enough to get your team on board when launching online payments, though.
 You need to make sure they’re happy with improvements and adjustments to the process going forward.
-Here’s a few ways you can win them over:
+Here are a few ways you can win them over:

 - Be clear.
-When you want to implement something new, be clear about what that will entail.
+When implementing something new, be clear about what it entails.
 Explain the change and how the implementation will occur.

 - It's a conversation, not an order.
 While it might feel easy to implement something new just because you said so, this won’t win you points with your team.
-Remind yourself that any change is a discussion about the needs of the team.
+Remind yourself that any change requires a discussion about the team's needs.

 - Be open to criticism.
 With conversation comes criticism.
-Criticism is a good thing.
-If no one has any comments, good or bad, your team doesn’t care.
 Listen to concerns and address them to build trust.

 - Say it again and say it often.
 The more you repeat an idea, the more it sticks in people’s minds.
 If you are serious about an update or a change, you need to make it clear that you are serious.